giorginolab/vmd_plumed/doc/INSTALL.md

 follow the instructions provided below.

 Note that you will **need write privileges** in VMD's program directory.
+Should you lack them, you have three options:
+(a) ask the system administrator; (b)
-Should you lack write permissions, either ask your sysadmin, or perform a private installation of VMD.
+perform a private installation of VMD, or (c) try the _non-root instructions_ below.

 ### How to upgrade (one-sentence version) ###